 Samsara on the riverside is a cool hang out with craft beers and Thai-Japanese food.
 Chinatown has many traditional Tea and Coffeehouses but if you want a good Cappuccino or Latte head for Nahim on Soi Nana who also serves cakes and small meals.

-If you’re looking to stay in central Chinatown there are not that many accommodation options.
+If you’re looking to stay in central Chinatown in Bangkok there are not that many accommodation options.
 The best hotel in the neighborhood is Shanghai Mansion, a classy boutique hotel in the heart of Yaowarat Road.
 It’s full of character with beautiful decor inspired by 1930’s Shanghai.
 The hotel has a great street side bar with nightly live music and excellent food.

 At the other end of Yaowarat Road at the Ratchawong intersection is the Grand China Hotel.
 It has a revolving rooftop restaurant, a terrace bar with nightly live music and a branch of Starbucks.

 If you are looking for a nearby hostel, Hostel Urby on the riverside is only a 5-minute walk from Yaowarat Road.
 It’s ultra-modern with curtained bunks, a pleasant social area, a good free breakfast, riverside balcony, and an attached bar and coffee shop.
 Oh, and almost forgot to mention, a free cocktail at the bar!